sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/30786/info/getting-in/how-to-get-in.md

 If you registered correctly to a selection round, your ID number will show up on the rankings uploaded on the [Sapienza website](https://www.uniroma1.it/en/pagina/restricted-access-degree-programmes-tolc-i-and-selections).

 If you partecipated to the first selection and you passed it, you must **pre-enroll**: pre-enrollment requires to pay a fee of 200€ (which will be subtracted by the enrollment fee). **If you do not pre-enroll during the pre-enrollment period or if you do not provide the English requirement as explained above, Sapienza will consider your application as dropped-out.**
-In order to pre-enroll, you have to log-in on Infostud as before and go to "Bachelor and Master Degree Programmes"; then, click on "Pre-enrollment TOLC-I": follow the procedure and, when asked, insert the course code **30786**.
+In order to pre-enroll, you have to log-in on Infostud as before and go to "Bachelor and Master Degree Programmes"; then, click on "Pre-enrollment TOLC-I" ([image](https://i.imgur.com/x0k4zGC.png)): follow the procedure and, when asked, insert the course code **30786**.
 At the end, click on "Print" and pay the fee through PagoPA (further information on the payment method on [Sapienza website](https://www.uniroma1.it/en/pagina/payment)).

 {{< hint warning >}}
 <i class="fa-solid fa-triangle-exclamation" style="color: #FFD43B;"></i> **Important**